anyscale/architectures/README.md

 And if you've forked the repo, you can try the CI:

 * Set a Github secret called `AUTOMATION_CLI_TOKEN` with your Anyscale CLI token in it.
-* Push a change to a branch and create a PR.
+* Push a change to a branch and create a Pull Request.
 * Navigate to Github Actions to see the job run.

 ## emb-parallel